hobbyquaker/hm2mqtt.js/README.md

 ### Command Line Options

 Use `hm2mqtt --help` to get a list of available options.
+All options can also be set per environment variable (e.g. setting `HM2MQTT_VERBOSITY=debug` has the same effect as using `--verbosity debug` as commandline parameter).

 ### Topics